wolfv6/keybrd/doc/keybrd_library_user_guide.md

 Unpack keybrd-master.zip into your Arduino directory on your system (default location is ~/Documents/Arduino/).

-### keybrd library and keybrd extension libraries
+### Install keybrd library and keybrd extension libraries
 <!-- todo update after testing Arduino library manager -->

 The keybrd library contains the foundation classes for creating a keyboard firmware.
-For emphasis, it is referred to as the "core keybrd library".
+For emphasis, it is sometimes referred to as the "core keybrd library".

 keybrd extension libraries contain additional classes that extend the keyboard library. keybrd extension library names are prefixed with "keybrd_".